lab-ml/docs/source/lab.rst

             model.fit(x_train, y_train, epochs=conf['epochs'], validation_data=(x_test, y_test),
                       callbacks=[LabMLKerasCallback()], verbose=None)

+You can read the guides about creating an  `experiment <http://lab-ml.com/guide/experiment.html>`_, and saving statistics with `tracker <http://lab-ml.com/guide/tracker.html>`_ for details.

 It automatically pushes data to Tensorboard, and you can keep your old experiments organized with the `LabML Dashboard <https://github.com/lab-ml/dashboard/>`_